Data Enrichment

 • Enter case_2_enrich_ips as the name of the Function you are creating in the Function Name text-box.

-• [Optional Step] Enter text On mutation create a new document in the same collection with additional fields, in the Description text-box.
+• [Optional Step] Enter the text: On mutation create a new document in the same collection with additional fields in the Description text-box.

 • For the Settings option, use the default values.